magento-hackathon/operation-frontend-steward/pivots/README.md

-# Proposed Changes in Magento 2's Frontend Architecture
+# Pivots in Magento 2's Frontend Architecture

 Magento 2's frontend architecture is a combination of new practices and those carried from Magento 1.x.
 Parts of this frontend architecture / design system are harmful to the present and future needs of Magento's partners and customers.